-The participatory evaluation “Model project for the inclusion of families as a target group in measures for the prevention of obesity in children and adolescents” (MÜKE) is accompanying two practical projects selected by the Federal Ministry of Health.
-The projects are utilizing diverse formats, settings, and/or target groups in two German states to test interventions for the prevention of obesity in childhood and adolescence.
-The participatory approach aims to systematically include the experiences of the model projects and stakeholders in the evaluation, to extract contextual and success factors that positively influence the effectiveness, transferability and sustainability of the intervention results.
+The participatory evaluation “Model project for the involvement of families in the prevention of overweight in children and adolescents” (MÜKE) accompanies two practical projects selected by the Federal Ministry of Health.
+They are testing in two German states in different formats setting- and/or target group-related interventions for the prevention of obesity in childhood and adolescence.
+The participatory approach aims to systematically include the experiences of the model projects and stakeholders in the evaluation, to extract context and success factors that positively influence the effectiveness, transferability and sustainability of the intervention results.

-nexus is conducting the accompanying evaluation in cooperation with the Alice Salomon University of Applied Sciences Berlin (Chair of Children’s Health) and the Technical University Berlin (Chair of Sustainable Nutrition).
+nexus conducts the accompanying evaluation in cooperation with the Alice Salomon University of Applied Sciences Berlin (Chair of Child Health) and the Technical University Berlin (Chair of Sustainable Nutrition).

-In the conception phase of the evaluation, a uniform methodological approach and a catalogue of indicators will be developed using scientific principles, which will be put into practice using suitable research methods.
-All survey instruments will be adapted to the different approaches of preventative interventions on a project-specific basis.
+In the conception phase of the evaluation, a uniform methodological approach and a catalogue of indicators are developed on a scientific basis, which are put into practice using suitable research methods.
+All survey instruments are adapted to the different approaches of prevention interventions on a project-specific basis.

-The cross-project findings will then be condensed through a final workshop into practical and target-specific recommendations for further implementation.
+The cross-project findings are condensed in a final workshop into practical and address-specific recommendations for further implementation.

 Duration: 01/2020 – 03/2023